GFJHogue/Python/README.md

 * Some may use the Pygame library (http://www.pygame.org/), which I'm using for graphics projects for school.

-* I'm a weird teenager who writes code when he's bored, what more is there to say?
+* I'm a teenager who writes code when he's bored, what more is there to say?